seifelfayoumy/Novelette-Terms-And-Conditions/README.md

 ## 9. Contact Us

-If you have any questions about these Terms, please contact us.
+If you have any questions about these Terms, please contact us at support@noveletteapp.com.

 ---